openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

 ### Preparation of ZTP GIT repository
 Create a GIT repository for hosting site configuration data.
 The ZTP pipeline will require read access to this repository.
 1. Create a directory structure with separate paths for SiteConfig and PolicyGenTemplate CRs
-2. Export the argocd directroy from the ztp-site-generator container image by executing the following commands
+2. Export the argocd directroy from the ztp-site-generator container image by executing the following commands:
 ```
     $ podman pull quay.io/redhat_emp1/ztp-site-generator:latest
     $ mkdir -p ./out